lh3/lianti/README.md

 ## Introduction

-LIANTI is a single-cell whole-genome amplification method (paper coming out soon).
+[LIANTI][lianti-paper] is a single-cell whole-genome amplification method.
 This repo implements tools to preprocess raw LIANTI sequence data and to call sequence variations from the alignment.
 Probably you would like to use the `trim` command to trim adapters, identify barcodes and merge overlapping read ends.
 It is non-trivial to reimplement these tedious functionality on your own.